Muslims suffer year of discrimination after Brussels bombs

 “Islamophobic acts have increased in quantity and seriousness,” said Hajib El Hajjaji, of the Collective against Islamophobia in Belgium (CCIB).

-This non-government organisation recorded 120 Islamophobic incidents in 2016, including 36 in the month that followed the attacks.
+This non-government organization recorded 120 Islamophobic incidents in 2016, including 36 in the month that followed the attacks.

 ‘Tip of the iceberg’